statisticalbiotechnology/dsbook/dsbook/supervised/xval.md

 grid_search = GridSearchCV(model, param_grid, cv=inner_cv, scoring='neg_mean_squared_error')
 nested_scores = cross_val_score(grid_search, x, y, cv=outer_cv)

-print(f"Nested cross-validated MSE: {nested_scores.mean():.2f} (+/- {nested_scores.std():.2f})")
+print(f"Nested cross-validated MSE: {-nested_scores.mean():.2f} (+/- {nested_scores.std():.2f})")
 ```

 In this code, the outer loop (`outer_cv`) splits the dataset into 5 folds.
 For each split, the inner loop (`inner_cv`) uses 3-fold cross validation to perform a grid search over the hyperparameters.
 This ensures that hyperparameters are optimized on an independent portion of the data, leading to a more accurate and unbiased estimate of model performance.
+As you see from above, a feature of the cross validation is that it provides posibility to calculate variance estimates of performance figures, since you have calculated the error over a number of predictors for number of validation sets.